+I recently had an article published in Alphr (pretty much The Economist for Millennials, if that’s a thing) where I talked about the roadmap to marketing transformation, and marketing to the future.
 I’ve included the full text of the article below … plus a BONUS FEATURE of great books to read from each Era of marketing.
 If you are a regular reader of Copernican Shift then this list should look familiar … but if you haven’t read these books, get out there and get it done!

-Marketing to the Future: A CMO’s Roadmap to Digital Transformation
+A CMO’s Roadmap to Digital Transformation

 Grad Conn, General Manager, Microsoft USA Marketing

 My father was a “Mad Man” – he worked on Madison Avenue in the ‘60s and ‘70s for Young & Rubicam, one of the world’s great advertising agencies.
-In between 3-martini lunches and water balloon fights, he somehow managed to produce some great advertising and work with legends of the business.
+In between three-martini lunches and water balloon fights, he somehow managed to produce some great advertising and work with legends of the business.

 I followed in his footsteps – but on the client side.
-However, like my Dad, I consider myself a student of the science of human persuasion.
+However, like my dad, I consider myself a student of the science of human persuasion.
 I’ve been in this business for a long time – I did my first decade selling soap at Procter & Gamble and I’ve been selling the Cloud at Microsoft for the last 11 years.
-However, I firmly believe that *now* … 2017 … is one of the most exciting times in marketing history … and potentially *the* most exciting time in marketing history.
+However, I firmly believe that now is one of the most exciting times in marketing history … and potentially the most exciting time in marketing history.

-This the *most* exciting time in marketing history because we are finally uniting the two warring disciplines of our craft – that of Direct Marketing and that of Mass Marketing.
+This the most exciting time in marketing history because we are finally uniting the two warring disciplines of our craft – that of direct marketing and that of mass marketing.

-Specifically, the marketing industry is entering its 3rd Era – the Mass-Direct Era.
-This Era is unique in that it combines the measured and scientific approach of the magazine/newspaper-based 1st Era – the Direct Era (1920 to 1960) with the television-based mass persuasion techniques of the 2nd Era – the Mass Era (1960 to 2000).
+Specifically, the marketing industry is entering its 3rd era – the mass-direct era.
+This era is unique in that it combines the measured and scientific approach of the magazine/newspaper-based 1st era – the direct era (1920 to 1960) with the television-based mass persuasion techniques of the 2nd era – the mass era (1960 to 2000).
 Today’s new communication platforms and marketing technologies are enabling highly personalized stimulus-response messaging on mass scale.

-The early-innovation stage of the 3rd Era has been characterized by an explosion of MarTech point solutions.
-As a result of this great wave of marketing innovation, there are now more than 3,874 marketing point solutions (Source: Scott Brinker, chiefmartec.com) and the average CMO is juggling 24 point solutions in their marketing stack.
+The early-innovation stage of the 3rd era has been characterized by an explosion of MarTech point solutions.
+As a result of this great wave of marketing innovation, there are now more than 7,000 marketing point solutions (Source: Scott Brinker, chiefmartec.com) and the average CMO is juggling 24 point solutions in their marketing stack.
 That’s 24 databases … 24 UIs … 24 customer IDs … and 24 logins.

 So, what’s a CMO to do?
 Well, to quote Winston Churchill: “Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning.”